rgwilton/rfc8407bis/draft-boucadair-netmod-rfc8407bis.md

      XML: N/A, the requested URI is an XML namespace.
 ~~~

-The following assignment was detailed in {{?RFC6087}} and has been
-updated by IANA in the "YANG Module Names" registry to reference {{?RFC8407}}.
-This document
-requests IANA to update the reference for the "YANG Module Names"
+This document requests IANA to register the following YANG module in the "YANG Module
-registry to point to the RFC number that will be assigned to this document as it contains the template necessary for
-registration in Appendix B.
+Names" subregistry {{!RFC6020}} within the "YANG Parameters" registry.

 | Field     | Value                                     |
 |:---------:|:-----------------------------------------:|